 A little refresher may help put this in perspective.
 Meta tags play an important role in a website’s discoverability via organic search results – or, as described by Google, a “way for webmasters to provide search engines with information about their sites”.
 They are strings of HTML code that provide descriptive information about the content of the web pages they are placed on, meant to help search engine’s automated crawlers accurately formulate relevant search results and appropriate rankings.
 Here, we will focus on the two types of meta tags found on web pages that are available to search engine algorithms in generating organic listings.

 o Function: accurately and concisely describes the page’s thematic topic

 o Function: provides a short description of the page’s content

 o Appears in page source code as:

 While the organic listings users see on the SERP may include the provided meta tags, Google’s generation of organic results “is completely automated and takes into account both the content of a page as well as references to it that appear on the web.”
 Importantly, even if site owners omit meta descriptions altogether, the engines crawl the page content and other sources to determine what will be displayed in the search result.
 With respect to best practices for their intended use, Google states that “the goal of the snippet and title is to best represent and describe each result and explain how it relates to the user’s query.
 The more information you give us, the better your search result snippet can be.”

-Since title and description tags are often pulled by the engine crawlers into the results users see on the SERP, this sets up what may be perceived by brands as a conflict between best practice website development and promotional compliance.
-The simple question we address today is “should branded pharma web sites restrict their meta data to conform to compliance standards used for paid search ads?”
+Since the title and description tags are often pulled by the engine crawlers into the results users see on the SERP, this sets up what may be perceived by brands as a conflict between best practice website development and promotional compliance.
+To help along with website development, load testing is an important step in making sure that everything is working to specific needs.
+The simple question we address today is “should branded pharma web sites restrict their metadata to conform to compliance standards used for paid search ads?”

 State of the industry – Who’s doing what?